native-api/cpython/Doc/library/tkinter.rst

    .. method:: getdouble(s)
    .. method:: getboolean(s)

-   Convert a :class:`_tkinter.Tcl_Obj` or a Tcl string representation to the corresponding Python type;
+   Convert a :class:`_tkinter.Tcl_Obj`, a Tcl string representation or a compatible Python type to the corresponding Python type.
-   also accepts a compatible Python type in which case it is a no-op.
    Raises :class:`ValueError` if the conversion fails.

    ?Internal, deprecated (it's unused by other code)?
 The corresponding :class:`_tkinter.tkapp` methods should be used instead.